JYNgithub/IBilik-WebScraper-using-Scrapegraphai/README.md

 # Example of Scraped Data
 The 'example_scraped_data.csv' is a sample of the results from this web scraper.
 It contains data of 100 rooms for rent in Cyberjaya, Selangor as of 12 July 2024.

+# Limitations
+The program is built for low cost LLM models with limited context windows such as GPT 3.5 Turbo.
+Therefore, the capabilities of Scrapegraph-ai are not fully utilized, such as the SmartScraperMultiGraph module to scrape a list of URLs easily.

+# Credits
+Scrapegraphai GitHub: https://github.com/ScrapeGraphAI/Scrapegraph-ai/tree/main

 # Disclaimer
 All data scraped are legal and open to public.
 No user info has been extracted or utilized.
 The data is only used for personal and educational purposes.

-# Credits
-Scrapegraphai GitHub: https://github.com/ScrapeGraphAI/Scrapegraph-ai/tree/main